Spitzbube/OSTC-OHOS-manifest/docs/ci/shared-jobs.rst

-This job extends :doc:`hidden-jobs/build-linux` and builds ``openharmony-image-base-tests`` and ``openharmony-image-extra-tests`` using the Linux flavour of AllScenariOS and ``MACHINE=stm32mp1-av96``.
-This job checks that AllScenariOS software can be built for the 96Boards Avenger development board, which contains the STM32MP157 SoC, which implements 32bit ARMv7 architecture.
+This job extends :doc:`hidden-jobs/build-linux` and builds ``openharmony-image-base-tests`` and ``openharmony-image-extra-tests`` using the Linux flavour of All Scenario OS and ``MACHINE=stm32mp1-av96``.
+This job checks that All Scenario OS software can be built for the 96Boards Avenger development board, which contains the STM32MP157 SoC, which implements 32bit ARMv7 architecture.